dvdsosa/cnnModel/README.md

 	tensorboard --logdir=.

-If getting an error when training the model about "tensorflow not installed" derived from tensorboard, just "pip-autoremove tensorboard_logger -y" and then "pip install tensorboard-logger"
+If getting an error when training the model about "tensorflow not installed" derived from tensorboard, just "pip uninstall tensorflow" and then reinstall tensorboard-logger.

 ## Git repository
 Syncing local folder with remote repository: